wcjson/wcjson/wcjson-document.3.md

 member is set to the number of items needed in the *esc* array to create JSON escape sequences when serializing the document.
 The
+*mb\_nitems*
+member is set to the number of items needed in the *mbstrings* array to create multi byte strings.

+The
+**wcjsondocmbstrings**()
+function creates multi byte strings by converting all *string* members of all
+*values*
+in a
+*document*
+to
+*mbstring*
+multi byte strings.
+The
+*mbstrings*
+member needs to point to useable memory and the *mb\_nitems* member needs to be set to the number of items available in that array.
+On Successful completion that array holds the multi byte strings and the *mb\_idx* member holds the number of items used in that array - that is the index of the next useable item in that array.
+The
+*mbstring*
+member of any
+*wcjson\_value*
+in the
+*values*
+array points to
+*mbstrings*.

+The
 **wcjsondocfprint**(),